Homemade Eye Makeup Remover

 Don't feel like making your own Eye Makeup Remover?
 Here are a few options for you.

 This Baby Oil from Beautycounter is very convenient as an Eye Makeup Remover plus it has no harmful additives like most Baby Oils on the market.

 The pump dispenses just the right amount each time with no oil running all over the place onto your hands and your countertop, etc.

 Their Organic Makeup Remover is in the bottom right of the image – and you can see some of their cosmetic options there as well.

 It literally is the best store-bought makeup remover that I have ever used.
-I haven’t tried tons, but I LOVE this.
-I only use 2-3 drops per eye (depends on the makeup) and my makeup is completely gone after swiping gently.
+I haven't tried tons, but I LOVE this.
+I don't need a lot and it lasts a long time.

 Note about the witch hazel: The one I link to has a small amount of a preservative.
 There are plenty of other alcohol free witch hazels – they all (from what I can tell) have additives like rose water, aloe vera, etc.